MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/introduction-to-netadaptercx-1-1.md

 ### Finer link state control

-Two new methods, [NetAdapterSetPermanentLinkLayerAddress](netadaptersetpermanentlinklayeraddress.md) and [NetAdapterSetCurrentLinkLayerAddress](netadaptersetcurrentlinklayeraddress.md), have been added in NetAdapter 1.1 to allow NIC client drivers to more easily set these separate addresses with dedicated methods.
-After setting the permanent and current link layer addresses, the driver can also now query them with the updated [NetConfigurationQueryLinkLayerAddress](netconfigurationquerylinklayeraddress.md) method.
-The addition of these two new set methods, along with the updated query method, means that drivers can now report their *current* link state at runtime, as opposed to only when setting capabilities with [NetAdapterSetLinkLayerCapabilities](netadaptersetlinklayercapabilities.md).
+Two new methods, [NetAdapterSetPermanentLinkLayerAddress](netadaptersetpermanentlinklayeraddress.md) and [NetAdapterSetCurrentLinkLayerAddress](netadaptersetcurrentlinklayeraddress.md), have been added in NetAdapter 1.1 to enable NetAdapterCx client drivers to more easily set these separate addresses with dedicated methods.
+The driver can also query them with the updated [NetConfigurationQueryLinkLayerAddress](netconfigurationquerylinklayeraddress.md) method.
+This means that drivers can now report their *current* link state at runtime, as opposed to only when setting capabilities with [NetAdapterSetLinkLayerCapabilities](netadaptersetlinklayercapabilities.md).

-## API changes
+## API and data structure changes

 ### New APIs and data structures